Toni-SM/skrl/docs/source/intro/data.rst

 Configuration
 ^^^^^^^^^^^^^

-Each agent offers the following parameters under the :literal:`experiment` key.
-Visit the Weights & Biases documentation () for more details about the configuration parameters.
+Each agent offers the following parameters under the :literal:`"experiment"` key.
+Visit the Weights & Biases documentation for more details about the configuration parameters.

 .. code-block:: python
     :emphasize-lines: 12-13